Mccranky83/imgbrd-grabber-docs/docs/docs/favorites.md

 3. Go to the "Monitors" tab
 4. Select the source to pull updated files from as well as an interval in minutes

+!!! note

-*Note: you can change the Path and Filename fields if needed, leaving blank will use your default path and filename.*
+    You can change the Path and Filename fields if needed, leaving blank will use your default path and filename.

 !["Monitors" tab of the "Edit a favorite" window](img/favorite-monitors.png)